May 2018. California's Central Valley.

 - 1) Goes without saying, this is an amazing car.
 It is driving made simple.
 By combining long range electric cars, a nationwide charging network, and an onboard computer that guides you along the way, Tesla allows you to go many, many places.
 Cross-country in fact.
 Hopefully other auto makers get busy.

 2) The image on the right tells an important story.
 Electric cars use far less energy, and produce far less pollution than any gas powered cars out there.
 The Model 3 is rated at 126 MPGe on the highway, we got close to 150 for this trip (Click her to read about calculating MPGe, for EVs).
 By driving electric you use domestic energy and greatly reduce pollution and emissions.
 We produce electricity with rooftop solar, further reducing the impact of our driving.
-Minor note: we used 70 kWh for this 309 mile trip, which suggests we might have done the whole trip on a single charge (full battery capacity has been estimated at 70 to 75 kWh and up to 78 kWh usable by various sources).
+Minor note: we used 70 kWh for this 309 mile trip, which suggests we might have done the whole trip on a single charge (full battery capacity has been estimated at 70 to 78 kWh usable by various sources).
 But Tesla’s Supercharger network gives you the flexibility to explore and change plans without worrying about range.